Next Generation Community Energy Programme

-This fund is now closed for applications.
+This fund is now open for applications.

 We are seeking well established and experienced community energy businesses in England who want to develop innovative business models, building on their past achievements.
 Projects will need to be complete by June 2021.
 Find out more about the fund criteria.

 Next Generation will be delivered by a multi-disciplinary consortium made up of the Centre for Sustainable Energy (lead partner), Everoze Partners, Low Carbon Hub, Cooperatives UK, Cooperative Futures, Social and Sustainable Capital, and SFW Communications.
 Watch our free webinar for further information.